 Prerequisites: Introductory graduate-level courses in probability and statistics, such as STAT 516 and 517, and familiarity with computing.
-Students should have some programming experience using a language such as R, Python, or Matlab, however assignments and the project work must be submitted in R.
+Students should have some programming experience using a language such as R, Python, or MATLAB.
+The ability to write, debug, and execute programs in at least one of the above languages is required.
+Advanced graduate-level statistics courses, such as STAT 519, STAT 525, STAT 528, and STAT 532 are strongly recommended.